-I saw some mention of Julián Péter’s “Blue Mosque” zine on Instagram, and quickly order what, at the time, were his two most recent zines.
+I saw some mention of Julián Péter’s “Blue Mosque” zine on Instagram, and quickly ordered what, at the time, were his two most recent zines.
 The “Maru” project is on his website; “Blue Mosque” sorta came and went, maybe like zines should.

 The blue mosque in Péter’s zine isn’t the Blue Mosque, the Ottoman-era Sultan Ahmed Mosque in Istanbul, but the more recent, somewhat smaller, and still beautiful Imam Ali Mosque in Hamburg.
 According to a nice review from Barnaby Nutt, the photographs were taken on Unity Day, October 3rd, 2014, when the masjid invited people to come hang out.
 Péter visited and took some pictures of worshipers during a lecture or something and prayer.